And Then There's Ponzi, And Two Recent Imitators

 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it.
 I have no business relationship with any company whose stock is mentioned in this article.

 Additional disclosure: My son and I collaborated on the original book in 2010.
-A new edition id coming out this year.
+A new edition is coming out this year.